 - Be careful of over-friendly strangers.
 While people can be friendly in Cartagena, chances are when you are a lone gringo you will be approached by people you will not have your best interests at heart.
 Politely decline any offers.

 - Do research into guides, tour companies and other people who are offering their services like that.
 It is overwhelming, and annoying, when people in the street are besieging you with offers of touring this or guiding you to that, but know that it is much safer to book through your accommodation via a recommended, reputable guide or company.

 - Don’t leave people out of the loop.
 Not only will this worry your friends and family back home, but it is better for your safety (and mental health) if you keep people back home updated; let them know when you’re not feeling good.

 - Similarly, know when to take a break.
-It can seem all too easy to think life is a never-ending tick list of “awesome things to do” and such like, but it is your experience and having burn-out when you are travelling is not good for you at all.
-Take it slow, take time out when you feel like it to just chill in a cafe, and get to know the city the way you want to.
+It can seem all too easy to think life is a never-ending tick list of “awesome things to do” and such, but it is your experience, and having burn-out when you are travelling is not good for you at all.

 - Stick to travelling during the daylight hours.
 This is a good idea for anybody, but especially if you are by yourself it can be risky and overwhelming to turn up by yourself somewhere after dark.